-There is a big debate taking place among technology companies today.
+There is a big debate taking place among technology and home security companies today.

 These big conglomerates are developing technologies to use the internet to network and connect everyday objects, allowing them to send and receive data.

 The technology is being referred to as “the internet of things” (IoT).

 It all sounds kind of cool – everyday devices like coffee pots, thermostats, lights, TVs, hot tubs and just about anything you can think of could communicate and interact with one another using the internet.
 They could even work in conjunction with each other, and send useful data to users.